-The state, terms dictate who owes, what must be paid
+When someone dies with credit card debt, state laws and the original contract terms dictate who owes, and what must be paid

 You can’t take it with you, but do credit card bills follow you into the grave?
 Does that debt die with you?
 Or can it come back to haunt those left behind?